httpwg/wg-materials/interim-21-06/minutes.md

 ### Safe method with body - Julian Reschke

-Slow progress due to focus on Core drafts
+Slow progress due to focus on Core drafts.
 Undecided whether this method should be SEARCH or not; draft name doesn't specify, but draft text currently updates SEARCH

 Mark:   SEARCH is likely slightly more deployable than something new.
 Older versions of Squid reject unknown method names.
 However, widespread encryption means this is probably less of an issue.
 Reuse SEARCH if it doesn't have to be stretched too much, otherwise not.